kos-lang/kos/doc/design.md

 The main goal behind Kos design is to avoid surprises both in the language and in the library, as much as possible.
-Any language or library feature, which is ambiguous, or can be understood by the programmer in different ways, would lead to bugs.
+Any language or library feature, which is ambiguous or can be understood by the programmer in different ways, would lead to bugs.